 Exercise your mind on our Pleasant Hill Physical Therapy Assistant program

-The U.S Bureau of Labor Statistics expects the number of available jobs for a qualified Physical Therapist Assistants to increase by 35% through 2018 — that’s much faster than the average for all occupations.* Talk to a Carrington College California Enrollment Services Representative today, and get your career moving in Pleasant Hill, CA.
+The U.S. Bureau of Labor Statistics expects employment for qualified physical therapist assistants to increase by about 41% from 2012 to 2022 — that’s much faster than the average for all occupations.* Talk to a Carrington College Enrollment Services Representative today, and get your career moving in Pleasant Hill, CA.